 HIPAA and GDPR Rules:

 Medical practices and other health providers are required by Health Insurance Portability and Accountability Act (HIPAA) to utilize new rules sets after October 15, 2003.
 Also the European Data Protection Regulation GDPR is applicable as of May 25th, 2018 in European Union to harmonize data privacy laws across Europe.
 However there is no such thing as "HIPAA or GDPR compliant" software.
 The responsibility to be compliant rests with the medical practice.
 Much of what above regulations entail, especially surrounding technology usage, are far from being black and white.
 More accurately, the entire set of policies outlining proper technology integration with acceptable safeguards can be seen in shades of gray.
 For example placed most of the computers on a fully isolated network that had no physical access to an internet line does make you HIPAA compliant.
 We strongly recommend hands-on local IT consulting from security experts.
+Use databases like MS SQL Server.

 Our product portfolio provides the following HIPAA and GDPR compliant Rules: